Taw Phaya: Documentary film

-In 2017, Taw Phaya and his elder sister Hteik Su Phaya Gyi, nephew Soe Win, niece Devi Thant Sin appeared as the main characters of We Were Kings, a documentary film by Alex Bescoby and Max Jones.
-The film premiered in Mandalay on 4 November 2017 at the Irrawaddy Literary Festival and also screened in Thailand at the Foreign Correspondents' Club of Thailand.
+In 2017, Taw Phaya and his elder sister Hteik Su Phaya Gyi, along with his nephew, Soe Win and niece, Devi Thant Sin, were subjects of the documentary film We Were Kings, directed by Alex Bescoby and Max Jones.
+The film premiered in Mandalay on 4 November 2017 at the Irrawaddy Literary Festival and was also screened in Thailand at the Foreign Correspondents' Club of Thailand.
 The film is about Myanmar's history, but also about the descendants of the last kings of Burma who lived unassuming lives in modern Myanmar, unrecognized and unknown.

 Death

 Taw Phaya died on 12 January 2019 at his Pyin Oo Lwin residence.
 After his death, his eldest son, Richard Taw Phaya could be presumed to be the Head of the Royal House of Konbaung, although no confirmation has been made since.
 The more politically active nephew of Taw Phaya, Soe Win is more often seen as the current pretender.